 The type of vehicle you drive has a significant impact on your car insurance premium.
 The price and availability of parts, cost of labor, statistical likelihood of accidents and the vehicle’s safety and crash prevention features could all influence how much you pay for coverage.
 The vehicle makes and models in the table below are well-suited for a variety of lifestyles and budgets.

 Some vehicle makes and models are considered more expensive to insure by insurance companies.
 These shared features can include:

-- High-end vehicles, like luxury or sports cars: The high price tag of these vehicles often come with expensive parts and specialized knowledge to repair in the event of a claim.
-Sports cars also have higher speed maximums, which insurance companies may deem more expensive to insure because of the increased risk of accidents or harm.
+- High-end vehicles, like luxury or sports cars: The high price tag of these vehicles often comes with expensive parts and specialized knowledge to repair in the event of a claim.
+Sports cars also have higher speed maximums compared to standard vehicles, which insurance companies may deem more expensive to insure because of the increased risk of accidents or harm.

 - Vehicle size: Larger vehicles, such as an SUV or pickup truck, can be more expensive to insure than sedans.
 In an accident, their increased size and weight may create more damage to other drivers and property.
 Most drivers who own a larger vehicle may also have space for more passengers, which also poses a higher risk in accidents.